KetchuppOfficial/Splay_Tree/README.md

 where **tree** is either *splay* or *splay+*; **N**, and **M** are positive integer numbers.

 The script generates a test with **N** keys and **M** queries.
 The test is saved in **N_M.test**.
-After that this script runs **ans_generator**, gets answers that are supposed to be correct and saves them in file **N_M.ans**.
+After that this script runs **std_driver**, gets answers that are supposed to be correct and saves them in file **N_M.ans**.
 Then, **driver** or **augmented_driver** (depending on **tree**) does the same.
 The results are saved in **N_M.res**.
 Finally, files **N_M.ans** and **N_M.res** are compared.
 If they differ, then this test is considered "failed".
 It is considered "passed" otherwise.